jonlabelle/Trimmer/README.md

 ### Key Bindings

-The *default* key binding will trim trailing whitespace at the end of each of line, in the current file.
+The *default* key binding will trim trailing whitespace at the end of each of line.

 - **Mac**: `Ctrl + S`
 - **Linux**: `Ctrl + Alt + S`